-- Choose the marital status of the principal taxpayer: married or common-law.
+- Choose the Marital status of the principal taxpayer.

 - Enter the principal taxpayer’s address.

-- Enter the spouse's name and contact information in the Spouse section.
+- Enter the spouse’s name and contact information in the Spouse section of the Info worksheet.

-- To enter the address of the spouse outside of Canada, clear the check box to Use same address as the principal taxpayer.
+- To enter an address for the spouse outside of Canada, answer No to the question Use same address as the principal taxpayer?

 - Then, enter an address using the State/region, Country, and Postal/zip code fields.